jo288/KoKo_WebProject_FA19/documents/design-journey.md

 [Also, describe how the interactivity connects with the needs of the clients/target audience.]

-The site will have the menu of the restaurant the user will be able to search for different ingredients/dishes on the menu.
+The site will have the menu of the restaurant the user will be able to filter for dietary restrictions (vegetarian, vegan, gluten free).
 In addition, there will be a photo gallery where the user can view pictures of the food at the restaurant.
 In addition, the user will be able to filter the pictures based on specific tags.

 The site also will have a contact form and a review form.
 The contact form will allow the user to directly interact with the client, and the review form will allow the other members of the target audience.
 The review page will also allow the client to get feedback about their restaurant.